Postrantor/quadruped-robot/legged-ego-planner/README.md

 # Usage

-Terminal 1: Start gazebo, load simulation environment and robot, you can change the gazebo world by modify the arg named `wname` in `legged-ego-planner/src/robots/src/simulation/unitree_gazebo/launch/normal.launch` to other world, such as `earth`, etc.
+Terminal 1: Start gazebo, load simulation environment and robot.
+In order to make the system run more smoothly, it's better to modify the argument `wname` in `legged-ego-planner/src/robots/src/simulation/unitree_gazebo/launch/normal.launch` from `forest` to `earth`.

 ```bash
 source devel/setup.bash